azl397985856/cachedFetcher/README.md

       let ct = response.headers.get('Content-Type')
       if (ct && (ct.match(/application\/json/i) || ct.match(/text\//i))) {
         // There is a .json() instead of .text() but
-        // we're going to store it in sessionStorage as
-        // string anyway.
         // If we don't clone the response, it will be
         // consumed by the time it's returned.
 This
         // way we're being un-intrusive.